Living in China

 What are the dangers of teaching in China? >

 The biggest danger is never wanting to leave but of course, living anywhere has its dangers and annoyances.
 Knowing what to look out for and what areas to avoid will always is helpful.
 Rather than listing specifics for all parts of China, go to the links page where we have posted links to the some of most complete resources for teach abroad travel safety.

 How will I meet friends and other expats? >

-Just like any new cities, you’ll have to put yourself out there to meet new people.
+Just like any new city, you’ll have to put yourself out there to meet new people.
 The more internationally developed cities will have more expats but no matter what city you're in, everyone is in the same boat.
-They're in a new place and looking to make friends, in general the expat crowd is some of the friendliest people you'll ever meet.
-Wechat will be your go to for joining group chats related to nightly events, official accounts for promotions, and a lot more.
-Meetup.com and internations.com is great site that offer a range of events and networking opportunities no matter your interests.
+They're in a new place and looking to make friends, in general, the expat crowd is some of the friendliest people you'll ever meet.
+Wechat will be your go-to for joining group chats related to nightly events, official accounts for promotions, and a lot more.
+Meetup.com and internations.com are great sites that offer a range of events and networking opportunities no matter your interests.
 Also, just consider your workplace.
 Your staff and colleague will be your first line of defense for meeting new friends.

 What if I don't like it?
 What if I want to quit or go back home? >

 Most standard contracts will be 1 to 2 years long, and it’s possible that you won’t like your new situation.
 Anything from culture shock, language barriers, student behavior, etc. can affect your longevity in China.
 Within each contract, there will be a clause that states that you’ll need to give anywhere from 30 to 90 days notice if you decide to leave.
 This will allow the proper procedures to be completed including resident permit, visa, and etc.

 You are going to be on a new adventure, so it'll take some getting used to.
 After day one, you’ll get acclimated and you’ll feel more comfortable by the day.